"For Sale to Sold"

 You will be a much stronger buyer if you have been fully underwritten and approved for a loan.
 This is stronger than getting pre-qualified or pre-approved thought the direct underwriting system.
 Your lender can help with this; if you need a lender referral, give me a call.
 I have trusted lenders who have time and time again successfully closed my clients home purchases.

 Paying all cash is always great for a seller as there is no financing or appraisal contingency.
 Next to this, a larger down payment, (20% or more) always looks stronger than a smaller down payment.
 Be willing to provide proof of funds for a cash offer or any down payment funds and closing costs funds you will need to close on this transaction.
 This way the seller truly knows you have the funds to close.

 Even when getting financing, some buyers are waiving their financing contingency all together.
 They’re confident in their financing and believe the loan will go through.
 If for whatever reason, you could not get financing and waived your financing contingency then you would lose your earnest money.

 A large earnest money amount is always more favorable.
 Some buyers are writing their earnest money check directly to the seller and upon mutual acceptance instruct the closing agent to release it to the seller as a nonrefundable deposit toward the purchase.
 This can show the seller you’re a serious buyer and are not planning on backing out.

 You will be more competitive if you pay your own closing costs rather than asking the seller to do so, which would reduce the amount of money they will receive at closing.

 Money talks!
 Pay the highest price you are comfortable paying.
 Or include an escalation clause with your offer that increases your bid by a certain amount above other offers.
 Just make sure you set a limit on how high your offer will go.

 Only sellers love multiple-offer situations.
-But with these tips, you can rise above the pack and help put yourself in the best position to win the bidding war and get your dream house.
+But with these tips, you can rise above the pack and help put yourself in the best position to winning the bidding war and getting your dream house.